owosenieo/FCB-PROJECT-DOCUMENTATION/README.md

 The primary sources of data i.e. where the data were derived from e.g websites, search engines like google, and/or any other repository site.

 ## Tools Used
--Ms Excel
+- Ms Excel
--Microsoft Power BI
+- Microsoft Power BI
--Python
+- Python
--SQL
+- SQL